PoPETS-AEC/PoPETS_ArtifactNotes/PETS2026/ARTIFACT-APPENDIX.md

 ## Basic Requirements (Required for Functional and Reproduced badges)

-For both sections below, if you are giving reviewers remote access to special hardware (e.g. Intel SGX v2.0) or proprietary software (e.g. Matlab R2025a) for the purpose of the artifact evaluation, do not provide these instructions here but rather in the corresponding submission field on HotCRP.
+For both sections below, if you are giving reviewers remote access to special hardware (e.g., Intel SGX v2.0) or proprietary software (e.g., Matlab R2025a) for the purpose of the artifact evaluation, do not provide these instructions here but rather in the corresponding submission field on HotCRP.

 ### Hardware Requirements (Required for Functional and Reproduced badges)